diaspora-project/diaspora-stream-api/docs/usage/utilities.rst

 * :code:`format` : :code:`raw` or :code:`json` (default: :code:`raw`).
 If :code:`json` is
   specified, the line is interpreted as a JSON document.
 Otherwise it is interpreted as a string.
-Note that because the deamon splits events on new lines, these JSON or strings cannot themselves embed new lines.
+Note that because the daemon splits events on new lines, these JSON or strings cannot themselves embed new lines.

 * :code:`batch_size` : an integer value, representing the batch size the producer must use